OlivierSohn/hamazed/BACKLOG.md

 # Backlog

-- once changed, the changed bits are animated with "red to white":
+- when losing with 4 and 3, the red animation stops too soon

 - animate frame color while transitionning (red -> white -> red)